Cossacks: Razin and Pugachev Rebellions

-As a largely independent nation, the Cossacks had to defend their liberties and democratic traditions against the ever-expanding Muscovy, succeeded by Russian Empire.
-Their tendency to act independently of the Tsardom of Muscovy increased friction.
+As a largely independent nation, the Cossacks had to defend their liberties and democratic traditions against the ever-expanding Muscovy, succeeded by the Russian Empire.
+Their tendency to act independently of the Tsardom of Russia increased friction.
 The Tsardom's power began to grow in 1613, with the ascension of Mikhail Romanov to the throne following the Time of Troubles.
-The government began attempting to integrate the Cossacks into the Muscovite Tsardom by granting elite status and enforcing military service, thus creating divisions among the Cossacks themselves as they fought to retain their traditions.
+The government began attempting to integrate the Cossacks into the Russian Tsardom by granting elite status and enforcing military service, thus creating divisions among the Cossacks themselves as they fought to retain their traditions.
 The government's efforts to alter their traditional nomadic lifestyle resulted in the Cossacks being involved in nearly all the major disturbances in Russia over 200 years, including the rebellions led by Stepan Razin and Yemelyan Pugachev.

-As Muscovy regained stability, discontent grew within the serf and peasant populations.
+As Russia regained stability, discontent grew within the serf and peasant populations.
 Under Alexis Romanov, Mikhail's son, the Code of 1649 divided the Russian population into distinct and fixed hereditary categories.
 The Code increased tax revenue for the central government and put an end to nomadism, to stabilize the social order by fixing people on the same land and in the same occupation as their families.
 Peasants were tied to the land, and townsmen were forced to take on their fathers' occupations.
 The increased tax burden fell mainly on the peasants, further widening the gap between the poor and wealthy.
 Human and material resources became limited as the government organized more military expeditions, putting even greater strain on the peasants.
 War with Poland and Sweden in 1662 led to a fiscal crisis, and rioting across the country.
 Taxes, harsh conditions, and the gap between social classes drove peasants and serfs to flee.
 Many went to the Cossacks, knowing that the Cossacks would accept refugees and free them.